Expensify/App/README.md

 2. This will allow you to attach a debugger in your IDE, React Developer Tools, or your browser.
 3. For more information on how to attach a debugger, see [React Native Debugging Documentation](https://reactnative.dev/docs/debugging#chrome-developer-tools)

 Alternatively, you can also set up debugger using [Flipper](https://fbflipper.com/).
 After installation, press `⌘D` and select "Open Debugger".
 This will open Flipper window.
-To view data stored by Onyx, go to Plugin Manager and install `async-storage` plugin.

 ## Android
 Our React Native Android app now uses the `Hermes` JS engine which requires your browser for remote debugging.
 These instructions are specific to Chrome since that's what the Hermes documentation provided.